CodeYourFuture/syllabus/docs/db/week-1/mentors.md

 Want to report a bug in this week?
 Click [here](https://github.com/CodeYourFuture/syllabus/issues/new?assignees=&labels=bug&template=bug-report.md&title=)

-## IMPORTANT - Setup Needed For Students
+## IMPORTANT - Setup Needed For Trainees

-If you are teaching this class in the coming weeks you **must** instruct your students to complete the instructions below.
+If you are teaching this class in the coming weeks you **must** instruct your trainees to complete the instructions below.

 [PostgreSQL Preparation](../prep)

-If you students do not arrive with these steps completed then you will lose a lot of time on your first lesson.
-You should consider running short mid-week sessions the week before to help students get set up.
+If you trainees do not arrive with these steps completed then you will lose a lot of time on your first lesson.
+You should consider running short mid-week sessions the week before to help trainees get set up.

 ## Questions and Help